 The rules for changing study load vary according to your citizenship status.

-Submit a request to change load with written approval from your Senor Supervisor to Research Training Services via the RMIT Connect portal.
+Submit a request to change load with written approval from your Senor Supervisor to Research Training Services via the Student Connect portal.

 There are strict rules governing study load for international students.
 To move to part-time study for 6 months at a time, international students must demonstrate compassionate or compelling circumstances.